 When it comes to experimenting with different trends, styles, and (most importantly) color schemes, the bathroom can be your best friend.
-Even the smallest powder room can serve as a great space for trying out design choices you wouldn't otherwise commit to with more square-footage at your disposal—like bold wallpapers, unique tile choices, and super-saturated paint hues.
-As a result, these are one of our favorite spaces to decorate...but we'd be remiss if we didn't acknowledge that they can still be tricky to contend with.
+Even the smallest powder room can serve as a great space for trying out design choices you wouldn't otherwise commit to with more square footage at your disposal—like bold wallpapers, unique tile choices, and super-saturated paint hues.
+As a result, these are one of our favorite spaces to decorate, but we'd be remiss if we didn't acknowledge that it can still be tricky to contend with them.
 Luckily, some of our favorite designers have well-established color palettes they return to again and again when redesigning bathroom spaces—and they're willing to share their secrets.

 Blue + White

 It's only natural that many designers flock to aquatic-inspired hues when decorating a bathroom—and this serene shade of coastal blue is no exception.
-But what truly sets the space apart is its layered textures and distinctive finishes.
-"A richly textured fretwork tile in soothing blue envelopes the room, and sets the perfect mood for tranquil soaks and regenerative cleansing," says Home Front Build Senior Designer Greg Roth.
+However, what truly sets the space apart is its layered textures and distinctive finishes.
+"A richly-textured fretwork tile in soothing blue envelops the room and sets the perfect mood for tranquil soaks and regenerative cleansing," says Home Front Build Senior Designer Greg Roth.

 To complement the watery blues, other earthy colors and textures evoke a similar seaside feel.
 "Offsetting the cool hues of the tile work, a sandy-toned quartzite tops the bleached walnut vanities, lending an earthen warmth to the palette.
 The generously proportioned wainscot helps lift the gaze upwards to crisp white plaster," Roth explains.
 As a finishing touch, the high-shine soaking tub reflects the tile surrounds—and its silvery finish evokes the surface of a pool of water even more.

 Gray + Wood